erez-o/docsforge/docs/source-browser.md

 Any files and folders in the `input` field will be recursively included.

-Source browsing allows users to browse the source code with links to the various api docs created by docsforge.
+Source browsing allows users to browse the source code files with helpful links to the various API documentation pages.

 For example: